JuGriz/ThWERTEe-Shavian-Keyboard/README.md

 ## ADDITIONAL USAGE NOTES

-### XKB Performance Settings
+### XKB Performance Issues

 #### Keyboard Shortcuts
 - In certain situations, keyboard shortcuts will not work while using a Shavian XKB keyboard layout.
 The reasons for this are varied; certain applications, text fields, shortcuts, and permutations of those factors all contribute.
 - This problem doesn't exist for just ThWERTEe, nor for just Shavian layouts.
-From my research and limited technical knowledge, non-latinic keyboard layouts seem to generally have these problems. <br/>
+From my research and limited technical knowledge, non-latinic keyboard layouts seem to generally have these problems.
       - If anyone wants to troubleshoot this issue, I'll happily update this with the solution.

+***

 ### Heliboard Performance Settings